exgade/linux-gaming/README.md

 ---

+## Requirements for GIT Installation

+Git has to be installed, to clone the repository.

+### Arch Linux, Manjaro, Artix Linux
+sudo pacman -S git

+### Debian
+sudo apt install git

 ## Installation

 The install Script detects the distribution you're using and sets up the system.

 ### with autoinstaller:
-sudo pacman -S git && git clone https://github.com/exgade/linux-gaming && sudo ./linux-gaming/autoinstall.sh
+git clone https://github.com/exgade/linux-gaming && sudo ./linux-gaming/autoinstall.sh

 ### with Distribution specific installer:
 You can also customize the installation by configuring the installer script for your installation before running it.